-Beta Cambridge School (BCS), the fifth member of the Taleb Group of Schools aims to provide every student with the most up-to-date skills, tools and knowledge so that they may progress seamlessly and successfully onto the next stages in their journey of education, on to Higher Education and to a fulfilling career through the school pursuing the rich content of IGCSE curriculum through the process of an inquiry-based learning approach and criteria-based assessment system.
+Beta Cambridge School (BCS), the fifth member of the Taleb Group of Schools aims to provide every student with the most up-to-date skills, tools and knowledge so that they may progress seamlessly and successfully onto the next stages in their journey of education, on to Higher Education and to a fulfilling career through the school pursuing the rich content of IB / IGCSE curriculum through the process of an inquiry-based learning approach and criteria-based assessment system.

 At Beta Cambridge School, the Primary Years Programme forms the bedrock for learning in the formative years through inquiry-based learning.